2023 Brown and White Scrimmage

 St. Bonaventure's 2004 Atlantic 10 champions

 The Bonnies scored multiple Power 4 wins in 2024, taking victories on the road at Louisville and Penn State.
-In 2025, the Bonnies will play more marquee opponents, including games at Vanderbilt and Tennessee.
+In 2025, the Bonnies played more marquee opponents, including games at Vanderbilt and Tennessee.

-A total of 14 Bonnies players have been selected in the Major League Baseball Draft during St. Bonaventure's Division I era while 22 players have played professionally.
-Since 2015, four players have been picked in the MLB Draft and five began the 2020 season playing in MLB farm systems.
+A total of 15 Bonnies players have been selected in the Major League Baseball Draft during St. Bonaventure's Division I era while 23 players have played professionally.
+In 2025, pitcher Michael Salina became the highest MLB Draft selection in program history when he was picked in the fourth round by the San Diego Padres.

 Connor Grey, '16, with the Mets